martinthomson/if-digest/draft-thomson-http-if-digest.md

 header field.

-The If-Digest conditional might also be used when a client requests a representation using the GET method where the digest of the representation need to match a known value.
+The If-Digest conditional might also be used when a client requests a representation using the GET method where the digest of the representation needs to match a known value.
 For instance, if a resource is referenced using Subresource Integrity {{SRI}} or certain Content Security Policy {{CSP}} rules, a response containing a different representation would only be discarded by the